swanhack/Make-Your-Own-CLI-Editor/README.md

 Yelo, this week we want you to try and make your own Command Line Editor.. that is, a command line application that allows you to both create and edit files.

-The various exapmples attached to this repo are not meant to be complete examples or fully fledged in anyway, they were all hacked together by an idiot in around an hour, none the less they are all working examples.
+The various examples attached to this repo are not fully fledged in anyway, they were all hacked together by an idiot in around an hour, none the less they are all working examples.

 ## What is a file?